catalyst-cloud/catalystcloud-docs/source/tutorials/containers/docker-getting-started-with-swarm-mode-tutorial-on-the-catalyst-cloud.rst

 * You are familiar with basic usage of Catalyst Cloud (e.g. you have created your first instance as described at :ref:`launching-your-first-instance`)
-* You have sourced an openrc file, as described at :ref:`source-rc-file`
+* You have sourced an OpenRC file, as described at :ref:`source-rc-file`
 * You have a basic understanding of how to use `Ansible`_ on Catalyst Cloud as shown at :ref:`launching-your-first-instance-using-ansible`